 Children's developmental milestones are usually grouped together in domains, such as motor skills, cognitive and language.
 To assess a child's overall development across all these domains, use multidomain developmental test instruments.
-To find out more about these tools and when to use them, see A toolkit for measuring early childhood development in low- and middle-income countries (13).
+To find out more about these tools and when to use them, see A toolkit for measuring early childhood development in low- and middle-income countries (16).

-WHO and UNICEF are currently reviewing the available tools, and will release more guidance in 2021.
-In the meantime, you can find ten tools that are quick, low-cost and usable by trained frontline workers in A review of screening tools for the identification of autism spectrum disorders and developmental delay in infants and young children: recommendations for use in low- and middle-income countries (23).
+WHO and UNICEF are currently reviewing the available tools, and will release more guidance.
+In the meantime, you can find ten tools that are quick, low-cost and usable by trained frontline workers in A review of screening tools for the identification of autism spectrum disorders and developmental delay in infants and young children: recommendations for use in low- and middle-income countries (26).

-Give frontline workers the skills for developmental monitoring
+Build the skills of frontline workers for developmental monitoring

-Give frontline workers what they need to be competent and confident.
 Primary care workers, including community health workers, need the knowledge and skills for developmental monitoring, basic communication, and counselling.
-They need regular supervision and mentoring, and a clear way of referring children for more advanced care.
-They should also be able to deal with a range of concerns about children's development, such as sleep and crying.
+To be competent and feel confident, they need regular supervision and mentoring, and a clear way of referring children for more advanced care.
+They should also be able to help caregivers problem-solve concerns about children's development, such as sleep and crying.